thomcsmits/thomcsmits.github.io/index.md

 Hello!
 I am Thomas.
 I am an Associate in Biomedical Informatics at the [HiDIVE Lab](https://hidivelab.org) at Harvard Medical School.
 Previously, I've received a [Bachelor’s degree in Life Science & Technology](https://www.tudelft.nl/en/onderwijs/opleidingen/bachelors/lst/bsc-life-science-and-technology) and a [Master's degree in Biomedical Informatics](https://dbmi.hms.harvard.edu/education/masters-program).

-At the HiDIVE Lab, I specialize in accessibility for visual impairments for our grammar-based genomics visualization tool [Gosling](http://gosling-lang.org).
+At the HIDIVE Lab, I specialize in accessibility for visual impairments for our grammar-based genomics visualization tool [Gosling](http://gosling-lang.org).
 Furthermore, I explore visualization techniques for cell compositions, and contribute to development of integrated analyses in the data portal for the [HuBMAP consortium](https://hubmapconsortium.org).